 The Grossglockner High Alpine Road ( german: Grossglockner Hochalpenstrasse) is the highest surfaced mountain road in Austria 🇦🇹 nestled inside the Hohe Tauern National Park between the city of Salzburg and the Austrian border to Italy.

 48 kilometres / 30 Miles with 36 bends

 2,504 m (8,215 ft) above sea level

 between Fusch & Putschall in Austria

-There is a visitor centre with an observatory designed by the Austrian jewellery maker Swarovski - of course in the shape of a diamond.
-Park up here at the free underground car park to fully enjoy the views at Austria’s highest mountain.
+The visitor centre's observatory was designed by the Austrian jewellery maker Swarovski.
+Of course in the shape of a sparkling diamond.
+Park up here at the free multi-storey car park to fully enjoy the views at Austria’s highest mountain.

 It was expected that tourism would pay off the road and generate a consistent income by toll charges.
 But not only that, it was also the idea to give high-end tourism in Austria overall a boost.
 Cars back then were a luxury only the rich could afford.

 In 1930 on 30 August at 09:30 AM the first explosion shook the mountain and thanks to up to 4000 workers it was on August 3rd, 1935 (only five years later) when the road officially opened.
-Anyone could now explore the high alpine scenery of Austria.
+The rich could now explore the high alpine scenery of Austria.

 With the economical recovery of Austria and Germany after the Second World War; more and more cars were on the roads.
 And the high alpine road over the Grossglockner became a success story until today.

 July 2015 marked the 80th birthday of the Grossglockner Alpine Road.